 - develop scientific knowledge and conceptual understanding through the specific disciplines of Biology, Chemistry and Physics;

-A high-quality Science education provides foundations for understanding the world.
+A high-quality science education provides foundations for understanding the world.
 Science has changed our lives and is vital to the world’s future prosperity.
-Through building key foundational knowledge and concepts, pupils should be encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
-They should be encouraged to understand how key knowledge and concepts can be used to explain what is occurring, predict how things will behave, and analyse causes.
-This understanding should be consolidated through their appreciation of applications of Science in society and the economy.
+Through building key foundational knowledge and concepts, pupils will be encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
+Your children will be encouraged to understand how key knowledge and concepts can be used to explain what is occurring, predict how things will behave and analyse causes.
+This understanding will be consolidated through their appreciation of applications of science in society and the economy.